fivemoreminix/qedit/README.md

 The package manager is fundamental to the design of Diesel -- it provides opt-in features, to save yourself from the everyday strike of bloatware that has infected the software industry since its inception.
 (See Wirth's Law) Diesel is optimized for size and stability.
 It offers a base set of shared features which extensions freely rely upon.
 It is up to extensions to implement the features users want to see.
 And every extension is unique -- each its own build system; each its own ideal optimization: of speed, size, or safety; each its own codebase.
 But all extensions are compiled right on your machine, in the Gentooman-style, to take advantage of all your CPU's glorious features.
 Diesel will be the fastest text editor you use!

 ## Making and Publishing Extensions
 Diesel is just as much your editor as it is mine.
 If you know some Zig, C, or C++ programming you can get started making extensions for Diesel right away!
-Although making extensions with other languages, like Python, Lua, Go, or C# is trickier, it is NOT impossible!
-With a little C FFI magic, any language can be used to make extensions with diesel.

-See the Developing Extensions page on the Wiki for more informatioN!
+See the [Developing Extensions](https://github.com/codemessiah/diesel/wiki/Developing-Extensions) page on the Wiki for more information!

+Getting your extensions published to the listing is free and rather easy.
+The only requirement is that you have set up a build.zig in the root of your extension folder.

+See [Publishing Extensions](https://github.com/codemessiah/diesel/wiki/Publishing-Extensions) for more information.